Bis10/Bis10/README.md

   - Learning Full Stack Web Development
   - Exploring Reactjs and Symfony.
-  - Navigating through the world of React Router for seamless page transitions.
   - Styling with Bootstrap to create modern and responsive user interfaces.